BritishWerewolf/blogs-md-easy/README.md

 </html>
 ```
 Firstly, there is a `£description` variable that is used for the `meta` description tag.
 This will be provided within the `meta` section of each Markdown file, as will the `£author` variable.
+It's important to note that the `meta` section of the Markdown, and the HTML file have no correlation.

 Additionally, the `£title` variable is used in two locations: for the document title, and as a heading.
 Variables can be reused as many times as required, and will be replaced, providing they follow the above rules.